Beyond Turing: A Comparative Analysis of Approaches for Detecting Machine-Generated Text: Introduction

 The drive to discern between human and machine-generated text has been a long-standing pursuit, tracing its origins back to Turing's famous 'Turing Test', which explore a machine's ability to imitate human-like intelligence.
 With the vast and rapid development of advanced PLMs, the capacity to generate increasingly human-like text has grown, blurring the lines of detectability and bringing this research back into sharp focus.

 Addressing this complexity, this paper explores two specific tasks: 1) the differentiation between human and machine-generated text, and 2) the identification of the specific language model that generated a given text.
-Our exploration extends beyond the traditional shallow learning techniques, exploring into the more robust methodologies of Language Model (LM) fine-tuning and Multilingual Model fine-tuning \citep{winata2021language}.
+Our exploration extends beyond the traditional shallow learning techniques, exploring into the more robust methodologies of Language Model (LM) fine-tuning and Multilingual Model fine-tuning \citep{winata2021language, adilazuarda2023indorobusta, radford2019language}.
 These techniques enable PLMs to specialize in the detection and categorization of machine-generated texts.
 They adapt pre-existing knowledge to the task at hand, effectively manage language-specific biases, and improve classification performance.
+Note that in this experiment, we do not use parameter-efficient strategies even when they have a superior specific-language capabilities.
+This is due to our constraint to fully fine-tune a language model and given the modular models' limited capabilities in such tasks \cite{adilazuarda2023obscure}.

-Through an exhaustive examination of a diverse set of machine-generated texts, we deliver insights into the strengths and weaknesses of these methodologies.
-We illuminate the ongoing necessity for advancement in NLP and the critical importance of developing techniques that can keep pace with the progress of PLMs research.
-Our paper offers the following contributions: \begin{enumerate} \itemsep0em \item An exhaustive evaluation of the capabilities of PLMs in categorizing machine-generated texts. \item An investigation into the effectiveness of employing multilingual techniques to mitigate language-specific biases in the detection of machine-generated text. \item The application of a few-shot multilingual evaluation strategy to measure the adaptability of models in resource-limited scenarios. \end{enumerate}
+Through an exhaustive examination of a diverse set of machine-generated texts, Our paper offers the following contributions: \begin{enumerate} \itemsep0em \item An exhaustive evaluation of the capabilities of PLMs in categorizing machine-generated texts. \item An investigation into the effectiveness of employing multilingual techniques to mitigate language-specific biases in the detection of machine-generated text. \item The application of a few-shot multilingual evaluation strategy to measure the adaptability of models in resource-limited scenarios. \end{enumerate}